-Canada’s Sports Hall of Fame has revealed its class of 2018.
+Canada’s Sports Hall of Fame is inducting its class of 2018.

-The group includes three Olympians among the six athletes and two builders who will be inducted later this year.
+The group includes three Olympians among the six athletes and two builders who will be inducted.

 Despatie is the greatest male diver in Canadian history, highlighted by his back-to-back Olympic silver medals in the 3m springboard at Athens 2004 and Beijing 2008.
 He had made his Olympic debut at Sydney 2000 when he was just 15 and finished fourth in the 10m platform.
 He made his fourth and final Olympic appearance at London 2012.

 Despatie broke onto the international scene when he captured 10m platform gold as a 13-year-old at the 1998 Commonwealth Games.
 He would end his career with 11 Commonwealth Games medals, including nine gold.
 He made history at the 2005 FINA World Championships when was crowned world champion in the 1m and 3m springboard events, adding to the world title he had claimed in 2003.
 That made him the first diver to ever be world champion on all three boards.
 Despatie owns a total of eight world championship medals to go with the seven he won at the Pan American Games.

 Crawford surprised and delighted the country when she won Olympic gold in cross-country skiing’s free sprint at Turin 2006.
 She had won her first World Cup medal less than a week before the Opening Ceremony and took that confidence with her to Italy where she won her quarterfinal and semifinal before skiing to victory.
 An enduring image of the Games was Crawford enthusiastically singing O Canada atop the podium.

 Crawford earned her first World Cup victory two years later and ended her career with seven World Cup medals.
 After making her third Olympic appearance at Sochi 2014, Crawford retired to focus her attention on Fast and Female, the organization she founded which is dedicated to the empowerment of girls through sport.